Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 "Well. _That was_ easy."

-"**DAMMIT!**" She shouted in her heart.
-Fell for the trap.
-But she had all she need.
+"**DAMMIT!**" From within her hearts, she can't believe she voiced her thoughts so easily.

 ---

-On the other side, Tora found a little red robin hood attire for Pyra.
-She wore it, exclaimed, "This looks like it could- _actually_ work."
+Tora, meanwhile, found a little red robin hood attire to cover Pyra up.
+She exclaimed, "This looks like it could- _actually_ work."

 "Good idea, Tora!"

 "Right!
 Let's look for friends of Rex-Rex!"
-And now they could exit the room.

 ![Pyra in Little Red Robin Hood suit](images/043_pyra_red_robin_hood.jpg)

 ---

-After they'd gathered the info, they went back to Tora's house to discuss the information.
-Pyra exclaimed with a fear in her voice, "Nia and Dromarch, e-executed...
-It doesn't bear thinking about!"
+Information gathering was easy, and they got back around the table, discussing what they'd found.
+Pyra, with fear in her tone, voiced her feelings, "Nia and Dromarch, e-executed, It doesn't bear thinking about!"

 Gramps rebutted, "But getting aboard that warship, will be no mean _feat_.
 We're going to need an ironclad plan."

 Tora: "Army port... is under heavy guard..."
 The map of the battleship laid out in front of them.

-Rex couldn't think more, "I guess we'll just have to mount a **full-on attack!**"
+Rex, without thinking for a second, blurted out, "I guess we'll just have to mount a **full-on attack!**"

 Pyra immediately reject his stupid idea, "**No, Rex!** We can't put everyone in danger."

 "Right, sorry."

-Then, she scanned the map for more information.
-Something caught her eyes, and the aha moment came. "**There!** This is... one of the Grandarbor's{{footnote: The tree that grew in the middle of the town taller than all buildings in Torigoth, shielding it from the sun, remember one's description?}} roots, right?
+Her eyes scanned the warship for more info.
+And one drawings caught her eyes, the aha moments came. "**There!** This is... one of the Grandarbor's{{footnote: The tree that grew in the middle of the town taller than all buildings in Torigoth, shielding it from the sun, remember one's description?}} roots, right?
 If this map is correct, it goes all the way from the quay... to the hull of the warship.
 And here.
 It looks like some kind of cargo entrance.
 Could we sneak on that way?"

 ![Map of Battleship](images/044_battleship_map.jpg)

-Rex got in sync with her aha moments, "**Oh, right!** No one'll spot us if we sneak in from below!"
+Rex fell in sync with her, "**Oh, right!** No one'll spot us if we sneak in from below!"

 Tora added, "Security light around this entrance.
 At night, not even workers here."